 Different workouts require your body to move in different ways.
 When it comes to walking exercises, are sneakers good for walking?
 Cross-training shoes and basketball shoes are designed to support side-to-side and up-and-down motions, whereas walking and running shoes support forward movements.
 And beyond that, there are distinct differences between a walking shoe and a running shoe.

-If you’re a runner, frequent walker, or both, you might be wondering what type of sneakers you should get.
-The footwear experts at Vionic are here to provide some helpful insight in your quest for the perfect walking shoes for women or men.
+If you’re a runner, frequent walker, or both, you might be wondering how to find the right sneakers to support foot health.
+The footwear experts at Vionic are here to provide some helpful insight in your quest for the perfect walking shoes for women or walking shoes for men.
 Read on for a deep dive into the walking shoe vs. running shoe discussion.

 The Difference Between Running and Walking Shoes